f4th4n/f4th4n/README.md

 - 👋 Hai, I’m Wildan
-- 🎮 I’m interested in distributed system, and Game Development
+- 🎮 I’m interested in distributed system, and game development
 - 🚀 I’m currently using Elixir, Erlang, and Rust
 - 📫 How to reach me https://www.linkedin.com/in/wildan-fathan-a44344188/